aayush-karki/canastaInJava/log.md

 -   Tried to run hello world program on java in vs code, but it would not run on vs code ( 1 hour ).

 -   Scraped my project and then stated to follow online guide from vs code official website.
 The problem still presisted so searched differnet sites for a solution.
-The solution after experimenting was to use run jave instead of run code ( 2 hour ).
+The solution after experimenting was to use run jave instead of run code ( 2 hours ).

-###### Total: 5 hours 00 minutes.
+###### Total: 5 hours 00 minute.

 ## Nov 01, 2022: